rcky844/knowledge-handbook/Biology/Biochemistry/Molecules of life/Glucose test strip.md

 - **Substance tested**: Glucose
 - **Procedure**:
-	- Dip the test paper strip into a liquid sample and remove it immediately.
+	- Dip the end of the test paper strip into a liquid sample and remove it immediately.
 - **Positive results**:
 	- There will be a distinctive colour change that depends on the colour chart.